astamm/nevada/README.md

 -   the `get-representation` functions return the selected matrix representation of the input graph
 -   the `get-distance` functions return the chosen distance between two networks
 -   the `get-statistic` functions return the value of the preferred test statistic
--   the `network_test2p()` function returns the p-value of the resulting permutation test.
+-   the `twosample_test()` function returns the p-value of the resulting permutation test.
+-   the `twosample_power()` function returns a Monte-Carlo estimate of the power of the test in some specific scenarios.

 See the vignette *NEtwork-VAlued Data Analysis* for the details of each function.